It’s been said before, but bears repeating; women are still being underrepresented in the technology business sector.

 Katie: “My background is actually in data analytics and I realized early on that what really got me excited at work were the technical elements.
 That is what drove me down the path of pursuing development.
 I love being able to build products that the user sees and interacts with on the front end, and being able to design the architecture on the back end.
 It is so cool for me to be a part of that type of construction and see a project from conception to deployment.

-I love that development also both a creative role and logical one.
+I love that development is also both a creative role and a logical one.
 It allows me to use a lot of skill sets at the same time while also allowing me to learn each day.
-I am the type of person that loves to learn new things whenever I can, and this is certainly an industry that not only allows for that, but encourages it!
+I am the type of person that loves to learn new things whenever I can, and this is certainly an industry that not only allows for that but encourages it!
 The community around development is really closely knit which helps to encourage skill development and sharing of new ideas.”

 Michael: “As someone helping to carve a path for women in development, what tips would give women wanting to break into the industry?”

 Katie: “I strongly believe that this is the ideal time for women to get into this industry – not only because the demand for developers is growing but also because companies are specifically looking for women to fill these roles all around the world.
-I also see a lot of educational programs and schools offering incentives for women, helping to encourage enrollment, which as a women in the development industry, is amazing to see.
+I also see a lot of educational programs and schools offering incentives for women, helping to encourage enrollment, which as a woman in the development industry, is amazing to see.
 Women should really feel that this is a safe industry for them, both with job security and advancement of their careers.

-When it comes to getting into the development world, I feel women should leverage that fact that there’s a growing network of female developers.
+When it comes to getting into the development world, I feel women should leverage the fact that there’s a growing network of female developers.
 There is plenty of encouragement and support from women around the world that make it really easy to find mentors and get started.
 I am constantly getting messages from women on LinkedIn, or through mutual friends, asking for advice or for information about the work – something I love to see and am always happy to engage with.
 So as a tip, don’t be afraid to start those conversations and reach out.
 As I said, we have an amazing community and are always looking to encourage future women to join the industry.”